cstrassburg/cmsxj19e-hacks/SERIAL_CONSOLE.md

 On the PCB are some test pads, in the area of the flash chip you can find the RX, TX and GND pads.
 ![serial pins](images/Serial.jpg)

-- open putty or miniterm and connect to a serial port of you USB tty stick  eg. /dev/ttyUSB0, ,speed: 115200
+- open putty or miniterm and connect to a serial port of your USB to UART adapter eg. /dev/ttyUSB0, ,speed: 115200
-- connect the 3 wires GND, RX and TX from the stick:
+- connect the 3 wires GND, RX and TX from the USB to UART adapter to the camera PCB:
   - GND - GND
   - TX  - RX
   - RX  - TX